My-CMDhub/Django-Task-Manager/memory-bank/projectbrief.md

-# Project Brief: Task Manager with AI Automation ChatBot
+# Project Brief: Nexus with AI Automation ChatBot

 ## Overview

-Task Manager is a Django-based application designed to help users organize and manage their tasks effectively.
+Nexus is a Django-based application designed to help users organize and manage their tasks effectively.
 The system includes AI automation features through a chatbot integration, enhancing productivity and providing intelligent suggestions for task management.

 ## Core Requirements